oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 In this example, a total number of `count` relationships will be created from the single `left` node to the group of `right` nodes.
 The orchestrator must select a different `right` node for each relationship.
-If the `count` value is not be specified in the `uses` requirement, it defaults to 1 and the orchestrator will only establish one single relationship to one of the `right` nodes.
-Which one of the `right` nodes is selected is implementation-specific.
+If the `count` value is not specified in the `uses` requirement, it defaults to 1 and the orchestrator will only establish one single relationship to one of the `right` nodes.
+The choice of which one of the several `right` nodes is selected is implementation-specific.

 ### 14.3.3 Full mesh